 In December 2021, Wandsworth Council adopted an ambition ten year Arts and Culture Strategy 2021-31.
 The strategy sets out how we will be innovative, collaborative and successfully embed Arts and Culture at both the heart of Council’s work and within residents’ lives.
-As we move into delivering this vision, we are expanding the team to manage the different goals within the strategy.
+As we deliver this vision, we are expanding the team to manage the different goals within the strategy.

-Your supporting statement, as part of the application process, should demonstrate your ability and experience of developing and commissioning culture programmes that support residents’ health and wellbeing as well as familiarity with the social prescribing model.
+Your supporting statement, as part of the application process, should demonstrate your ability and experience of delivering against the Economic Growth and the Climate Emergency and Sustainability goals and the accompanying objectives outlined in the Arts and Culture Strategy.

 We are open to hybrid working and particularly welcome applications from sections of the community who are currently under-represented within our teams, including back and ethnic minority communities.
 We understand the value of what a diverse workforce brings to our local authority and therefore strongly encourage candidates from these backgrounds to apply for this position.

 In return, we can offer you working arrangements that will enhance your work-life balance.
 These include flexible working (dependent on service need) and a generous holiday allowance of 31 days plus bank holidays.
 In addition, we offer a range of staff benefits such as membership of the Local Government contributory pension scheme, childcare vouchers, new technology scheme, interest-free loans on annual travel cards, discounts at many leisure activities, restaurants, shops and other establishments.
 A wide range of developmental opportunities is also offered.